 - Towels & Bedlinen

-The 2 cortijos - Cala Enmedio and Cala el Plomo - are attached to Charo’s house and built in the same style: a colourful fusion of painted beams and timbers, with kilims on rustic terracotta floors and a homely jumble of old and new furniture (comfy sofas, original art and quirky details like recycled sewing-machine tables).
-Both have 2 bedrooms (a double and twin), a living room with a fireplace (winter evenings can be chilly), a kitchen-diner and 2 shaded terraces, the latter designed to capture the sun at different times of the day.
-Enmedio has a shared bathroom, el Plomo has 2 ensuite shower rooms; both have underfloor heating.
-And both have dreamy views of the desert, the pool and the gardens.
+Cala Enmedio and Cala el Plomo both have 2 bedrooms (a double and twin), a living room with a fireplace (winter evenings can be chilly), a kitchen-diner and 2 shaded terraces, the latter designed to capture the sun at different times of the day.
+Cala Enmedio has a one bathroom; Cala el Plomo has 2 ensuite shower rooms.
+Both have underfloor heating and dreamy views of the desert, the pool and the gardens.

 - Coffee maker